shamzinator-ai/nps-survey-analyzer-/README.md

 - These KPIs and charts are shown before the detailed report for quick insight.
 - Downloadable results and pivot tables.
 - Generate a narrative report and download it as a DOCX or PDF file.
+- Filter data by multiple segment columns at once (e.g., Country and Career Type).
 - Reports include pivot tables and bar chart images.
 - When multiple segments are selected, generate a report for each and download all DOCX/PDF files in a ZIP.
 - Progress bars for long-running translation and categorization tasks.